Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Experiments

-\textbf{Baselines.} For comparisons, we selected KAR (RecSys'24) \cite{xi2024towards}, LLM-CF (CIKM'24) \cite{sun2024large}, CTRL (TORS'23) \cite{li2023ctrl} and EASE (CIKM'24) \cite{qiu2024ease} as LLM-enhanced baselines.
+For comparisons, we selected KAR (RecSys'24) \cite{xi2024towards}, LLM-CF (CIKM'24) \cite{sun2024large}, CTRL (TORS'23) \cite{li2023ctrl} and EASE (CIKM'24) \cite{qiu2024ease} as LLM-enhanced baselines.
 These baselines are closely related and representative LLM-enhanced CTR methods.
-For fair comparisons, unless otherwise specified, we consistently used the Llama3-8B \cite{dubey2024llama} as the LLM.
-We also include two representative PLM-enhanced methods - CELA (arXiv'24) \cite{wang2024cela} and ClickPrompt (WWW'24) \cite{lin2024clickprompt} for comparisons.
+We also include two representative PLM-enhanced methods --- CELA (arXiv'24) \cite{wang2024cela} and ClickPrompt (WWW'24) \cite{lin2024clickprompt} for comparisons.

-We integrated these baseline methods into the following representative traditional CTR models: 1) Classic FM-based methods: FM (ICDM'10) \cite{rendle2010factorization} and DeepFM (IJCAI'17) \cite{guo2017deepfm}; 2) field-based CTR methods: FwFM (WWW'18) \cite{pan2018field} and FmFM (WWW'21) \cite{sun2021fm2}; 3) The state-of-the-art CTR methods: FinalMLP (AAAI'23) \cite{mao2023finalmlp} and WuKong (ICML'24) \cite{zhang2024wukong}.
-The readers may refer to Appendix~\ref{sec:appendix-experiments-backbones} for more details about these methods.
+We integrated these baseline methods into the following representative traditional CTR models: 1) \textbf{Classic FM-based methods}: FM (ICDM'10) \cite{rendle2010factorization} and DeepFM (IJCAI'17) \cite{guo2017deepfm}; 2) \textbf{Field-based CTR methods}: FwFM (WWW'18) \cite{pan2018field} and FmFM (WWW'21) \cite{sun2021fm2}; 3) \textbf{The state-of-the-art CTR methods}: FinalMLP (AAAI'23) \cite{mao2023finalmlp} and WuKong (ICML'24) \cite{zhang2024wukong}.
+The readers may refer to Appendix~\ref{sec:appendix-experiments} for more details about these methods.

-\textbf{Hyperparameter settings.} A grid search is utilized to find the optimal hyperparameters.
-For all compared methods, we closely refer to the configurations provided in their respective publications to ensure their optimal performance.
-For LLaCTR, $\lambda_{kl}$ and $\lambda_{fm}$ are tuned in \{0.01, 0.05, 0.1, 0.3, 0.5, 0.7, 1\}, and the feature sampling number in fine-tuning is set at 1000.
-The detailed hyperparameter settings are provided in Appendix~\ref{sec:appendix-experiments-hyperparameters}.